Gluing vertex algebras: Introduction

 Using \cite{Hu4, DJX}, the dimension of $\aA$ in the modular tensor category $\cC$ of $\aV$-modules is strictly positive if all irreducible $\aV$-modules are non-negatively graded, with a non-zero conformal weight $0$ space occurring only in $\aV$ itself.
 This condition together with the rationality and $C_2$-cofiniteness of $\aV$ ensures that the categorical dimensions of $\aV$-modules are realized by strictly-positive ``quantum dimensions'' defined in terms of characters.
-Now, we can use the braid-reversed equivalence of Main Theorem \ref{mthm:voa} and \cite[Theorem 2.3]{ENO} to calculate $\dim_\cC \aA$ without grading-positivity assumptions and conclude (see Corollary \ref{cor:dim} in the main text): \begin{cor} In the setting of Main Theorem \ref{mthm:voa}, assume in addition that $\cU$ and $\cW$ are strongly rational and $\aA$ is a simple CFT-type ($\mathbb{Z}$-graded) \voa{}.
+But now, we can use the braid-reversed equivalence of Main Theorem \ref{mthm:voa} and \cite[Theorem 2.3]{ENO} to show $\dim_\cC \aA$ is a positive real number without grading-positivity assumptions (see Corollary \ref{cor:dim}): \begin{cor} In the setting of Main Theorem \ref{mthm:voa}, assume in addition that $\cU$ and $\cW$ are strongly rational and $\aA$ is a simple CFT-type ($\mathbb{Z}$-graded) \voa{}.
 Then $\dim_\cC \aA >0$ and $\aA$ is strongly rational; in particular its category of grading-restricted, generalized modules is a semisimple modular tensor category. \end{cor}

 In fact, the calculation of $\dim_\cC \aA$ does not require rationality or $C_2$-cofiniteness for either $\aU$ or $\aV$, so we prove more generally that if the categories $\cU$ and $\cW$ in Main Theorem \ref{mthm:voa} are braided fusion categories, then the category of grading-restricted generalized $\aA$-modules in $\cC$ is also braided fusion; see Theorem \ref{thm:dim} in the main text for details.
 In our setting, this removes the grading-positivity assumptions from \cite[Theorem 3.5]{HKL}.